garrandall/popular-music-data/tracks/love-me-or-leave-me-alone-brand-nubian.md

 Seems the only time we're not in a fight..
 Is when I'm layin the pipe..
 You don't want me to bone another chick
-Quick to claim my name and my d***
+Quick to claim my name and my dick
-But when I tell you get off the swine and get refined You act like you're blind and you lost your d*** mind See I'm not the kind to let a woman run it
+But when I tell you get off the swine and get refined You act like you're blind and you lost your damn mind See I'm not the kind to let a woman run it
-How my man Rick say it? _I Shouldn't Have Done It_
+How my man Rick say it?
+I Shouldn't Have Done It
 Is what I'd be saying if you was runnin the show
 No h*, there's no gold, the G-O-D know
 The time on the Sun and the Moon and the Stars